sortecoevo/sortee/content/people.md

 ### Diversity, Equity, and Inclusion Committee

 To promote diversity, equity, and inclusion within SORTEE’s activities and committees, the 2022 DEI committee will be working more closely with specific committees by having dedicated ‘committee consultants’ to the Conference, Membership, Education & Outreach, and Media committees.
 These consultants will attend meetings of their nominated committee and advise on DEI matters.
 There is also a DEI ‘member consultant’ who is available to SORTEE members for advice on improving DEI in their own practice.
-&nbsp;

 Current members are:
-&nbsp;

 [Bawan Amin](mailto:bawan.amin@ucdconnect.ie)	(**Chair** / SORTEE member consultant)
 Rachel Turba	(Consultant to the conference committee)